 Juan López, Director of Admissions Juan López received a Bachelor of Science in Professional Aeronautics from Embry-Riddle Aeronautical University, a Master of Business Administration from Golden Gate University, a Master of Theological Studies from Southwestern Baptist Theological Seminary and is currently enrolled in the Doctor of Worship Studies program at IWS.
 He was a pilot in the U.S. Coast Guard and flew over 5,200 hours in various types of helicopters and airplanes.
 He retired from the Coast Guard after nearly 29 years of service and pastors a Spanish speaking Reformed Baptist congregation in Fleming Island, FL.
-He has been married to Betty for over 32 years and has two children and two grandchildren.
+He has been married to Betty for over 35 years and has two children and two grandchildren.

-Susan Massey, Library Director Susan Massey is Head of Discovery Enhancement at the Thomas G. Carpenter Library of the University of North Florida in Jacksonville, Florida.
-She has held a variety of positions in academic libraries in Florida, Texas and Louisiana for the past twenty-five years.
-Susan earned her M.L.I.S. from Louisiana State University and also received an M.Div. from New Orleans Baptist Theological Seminary.
+Susan Massey, Library Director Susan Massey retired after 11 years as Head of Discovery Enhancement at the Thomas G. Carpenter Library of the University of North Florida in Jacksonville, Florida.
+She has held a variety of positions in academic libraries in Florida, Texas, and Louisiana for the past thirty-five years.
+She has also served in church leadership positions as head of outreach, evangelism trainer, adult teacher, youth and children's ministry volunteer, altar worker, prayer minister, and pastor of a Fil-Am church plant.
+Susan earned a B.A. in Psychology from the University of Houston, her M.L.I.S. from Louisiana State University, and also an M.Div. from New Orleans Baptist Theological Seminary.